JeffersonLab/clas12calibration-rich/richTimeCalib/README.md

 **A:**  you can add time to the problematic jobs doing ```swif modify-jobs rich_timeCalib -time add 3h -problems AUGER-TIMEOUT```

-**Q:** How to avoid the jobs that have finished with errors like, SWIF-USER-NON-ZERO?
+**Q:** How to avoid the jobs that have finished with errors like, SWIF-USER-NON-ZERO in phase 0?

 **A:**  you can exclude from your input list files with small size.
 Probably these files are corrupted from reconstruction.